Sign Up

 Fresh ground beef, pork, lamb, veal160°F

-Beef, pork, lamb, and veal (roasts, steaks, chops)*145°F
+Beef, pork, lamb, and veal (roast, steaks, chops) *145°F

-*as measured with a food thermometer before removing meat from the heat source.
+*As measured with a food thermometer before removing meat from the heat source.
 For safety and quality, allow the meat to rest for at least three minutes before carving or consuming.
 For reasons of personal preference, consumers may choose to cook meat and poultry to higher temperatures.

 Ham, cook before eating*145°F